soniavaidya05/leakyemotions/README.md

 TODO: change the badges?
 [![pre-commit.ci status](https://results.pre-commit.ci/badge/github/social-ai-uoft/gem/main.svg)](https://results.pre-commit.ci/latest/github/social-ai-uoft/gem/main) ![pytest status](https://github.com/social-ai-uoft/gem/workflows/PyTest/badge.svg)

-# Agentarium
+# Sorrel

-Agentarium is a general-purpose reinforcement learning engine that enables researchers, developers, and students to develop and deploy reinforcement learning algorithms on new and pre-existing environments.
+Sorrel is a general-purpose reinforcement learning engine that enables researchers, developers, and students to develop and deploy reinforcement learning algorithms on new and pre-existing environments.

-Agentarium can be regarded as an “operating system” for the RL process, in the sense that it unifies and abstracts foundational components from environment simulation all the way to policy search, exploration, and function approximation.
+Sorrel can be regarded as an “operating system” for the RL process, in the sense that it unifies and abstracts foundational components from environment simulation all the way to policy search, exploration, and function approximation.

-Our hope is that Agentarium will foster new research ideas, applications, and tools for a unified RL approach.
-We believe Agentarium will accelerate the rate of progress of the RL research space, as well as allow us to experiment with our own solutions to both novel and long-standing RL problems.
+Our hope is that Sorrel will foster new research ideas, applications, and tools for a unified RL approach.
+We believe Sorrel will accelerate the rate of progress of the RL research space, as well as allow us to experiment with our own solutions to both novel and long-standing RL problems.

 [!NOTE]
-Agentarium is extremely experimental and subject to change!
+Sorrel is extremely experimental and subject to change!

 ## Development